SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### dynamic dispatch

-dynamic dispatch is choosing an implementation of a polymorphic operation at runtime both single dispatch and multiple dispatch are forms of dynamic dispatch
+dynamic dispatch is choosing an implementation of a polymorphic operation at runtime.
+In rust, we can specify that we want dynamic dispatch where we chose an implementation of a trait at runtime by having a pointer (e.g. Box) to `dyn <trait-list>` both single dispatch and multiple dispatch are forms of dynamic dispatch.

 single dispatch is where only the type of one parameter (the reciever of the message = the thing it was called on, mostly) is used to choose the implementation